Tehoka Nanticoke

-Tehoka Nanticoke is a professional lacrosse player who plays for the Buffalo Bandits of the National Lacrosse League, Chaos Lacrosse Club of the Premier Lacrosse League, and the Iroquois national team.
+Tehoka Nanticoke (born 18 January, 1998) is an Iroquois professional lacrosse player who plays for the Buffalo Bandits of the National Lacrosse League (NLL) and the Carolina Chaos of the Premier Lacrosse League (PLL).
 Nanticoke has become popular on the internet due to his trick shots and skill.
+He is also an assistant coach for the Women's Lacrosse team at Niagara University.

 Early life

-Nanticoke was born on the Six Nations Reservation in Ontario.
+Nanticoke was born on the Six Nations Reserve in Ontario.
 From an early age, he was taught to play lacrosse by his brother, Chancey Hill, who is 10 years older than him.
 Hill taught Nanticoke many nontraditional moves and shots that Nanticoke incorporated into his game.
 Early on, he was scouted and recruited to the IMG Academy in Bradenton, Florida, where he became one of the team's standout players.
 In 2016 he committed to play for the University at Albany.
 Nanticoke was considered the number one recruit in 2017 for college lacrosse.

 College career

-Nanticoke initially did not consider going to college to play lacrosse, but after encouragement from his mother, Catherine, He chose to play at the University of Albany, as he was drawn to the attack minded playing style of coach Scott Marr.
-Nanticoke finished his first season at Albany with 49 goals and 32 assists in 2018.
+Nanticoke initially did not consider going to college to play lacrosse, but after encouragement from his mother, Catherine, he chose to play at the University of Albany, as he was drawn to the attack minded playing style of coach Scott Marr.
+In 2018, Nanticoke finished his first season at Albany with 49 goals and 32 assists.
 The following fall semester, Nanticoke did not take part in the lacrosse team, as he was not enrolled in the university.
 According to head coach Marr, Nanticoke had stayed home due to 'personal reasons', although he added that he expected Nanticoke to rejoin the team for the Spring 2019 season.
-On March 31, 2021, it was reported that Naticoke was dismissed from the UAlbany men's lacrosse program.
+On March 31, 2021, it was reported that Nanticoke was dismissed from the UAlbany men's lacrosse program, and he did not return.

 Professional career

 Nanticoke was drafted third overall in the 2021 NLL Draft by the Buffalo Bandits.
+He was a key part of the Bandits' three consecutive championships from 2023-2025.

 Nanticoke was claimed from the PLL player pool by Chaos on March 5, 2022.

+Coaching career

+Before the start of the 2024 Women's Collegiate lacrosse season, Nanticoke was named an assistant coach for the Niagara University Purple Eagles.
+He helped Head Coach Wendy Stone lead the Purple Eagles to a 16-4 overall record on route to the program's first conference championship and NCAA tournament appearance.
+He loves the celebrations the Purple Eagles bench does, lead by Delaney Banks.